-- Flaring (widening) of the nostrils with each breath
+- Widening (flaring) of the nostrils with each breath

-Oxygen: Babies with RDS need extra oxygen to stay pink.
-It may be given in several ways:
+Oxygen - Babies with RDS need extra oxygen.
+It may be given several ways:

-- CPAP (Continuous Positive Airway Pressure).
-This is a machine that gently pushes air or oxygen into the lungs to keep the air sacs open.
+- Continuous Positive Airway Pressure (CPAP): This machine gently pushes air or oxygen into the lungs to keep the air sacs open.

-- Ventilator for severe RDS.
-This is a machine that helps the infant breathe when he or she cannot breathe well enough without help.
+- Ventilator (for severe RDS): This is a machine that helps the infant breathe when they cannot breathe well enough without help.
 A breathing tube is put down the infant’s windpipe.
-This is called intubation (in too BAY shun).
-The infant is then placed on the ventilator to help him to breathe.
+This is called intubation (in-too-BAY-shun).
+The infant is then placed on the ventilator to help them breathe.

-Surfactant: Surfactant can be given into the baby’s lungs to replace what he does not have.
+Surfactant - Surfactant can be given into the baby’s lungs to replace what they do not have.
 This is given directly down the breathing tube that was placed in the windpipe.

-IV (intravenous) catheter treatments: A very small tube called a catheter is placed into one or two of the blood vessels in the umbilical cord.
+Intravenous (IV) catheter treatments - A very small tube called a catheter, is placed into one or two of the blood vessels in the umbilical cord.
 This is how the infant gets IV fluids, nutrition and medicines.
 It is also used to take blood samples.